minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 Application (on Mac OS X Server) or via `mysqladmin shutdown' on the command line.

-To install the MySQL PKG file, double-click on the package icon.
+To actually install the MySQL PKG file, double-click on the package icon.
 This launches the Mac OS X Package Installer, which guides you through the installation of MySQL.

 Due to a bug in the Mac OS X package installer, you may see this error message in the destination disk selection dialog: